Aryabhatt-O/Deep-Learning-Theory-Paper-Discussion/README.md

-# Deep Learning Theory Diiscussion :)
+# Deep Learning Theory Discussion :)

 The repository contains lists of papers on theoretical deep learning and how relevant techniques are being used to further enhance deep learning.